Health for All

 - 855 health professionals integrated in the National Health System;

-- 3 doctors, 2 laboratory technicians and 1 equipment maintenance technician to benefit from long and medium term training in Portugal;
+- 5 doctors, 2 laboratory technicians and 2 equipment maintenance technicians to benefit from long and medium term training in Portugal;

 - Sao Tome and Principe Ministry of Health.

-- National health professionals trained for greater autonomy of the SNS in the provision of specialised care.
+- Empowerment of national Health Professionals for greater autonomy of the SNS in the provision of specialised care